timacdonald/log-fake/readme.md

 Log::stack(['stderr', 'single'])->assertLoggedTimes('info', 2);

 /*
- * With a callback you can assert that an expected message and/or context was logged a specific number of times...
+ * With a closure you can assert that an expected message and/or context was logged a specific number of times...
  */

  // default channel...